AOMuiz/ataasil/commit-pull-request.md

 - `Fix: issue with login buttton not showing`
 - `Chore: removed unsued code in utils`
 - `Feat: Added simple about page sample to test nextjs routing`
-- ` Chore or Refactore: move navbar into the _app file for general access on all pages`
+- ` Refactor: move navbar into the _app file for general access on all pages`

 These can serve as a good subject before expanding further on the what and why within the commit message body.